Saudis, other oil giants announce surprise production cuts

-Higher oil prices would help fill Russian President Vladimir Putin’s coffers as his country wages war on Ukraine and force Americans and others to pay even more at the pump amid worlwide inflation.
+Higher oil prices would help fill Russian President Vladimir Putin’s coffers as his country wages war on Ukraine and force Americans and others to pay even more at the pump amid worldwide inflation.

 It was also likely to further strain ties with the United States, which has called on Saudi Arabia and other allies to increase production as it tries to bring prices down and squeeze Russia’s finances.

-The Saudi Energy Ministry said its own reduction of 500,000 barrels per day would be made in coordination with some OPEC and non-OPEC members, without naming them.
+Even though the production cut is only about 1% of the roughly 100 million barrels of oil the world uses per day, the impact on prices could be big, Book said.

+“It’s a big deal because of the way oil prices work,” he said.
+“You are in a market that is relatively balanced.
+You take a small amount away, depending on what demand does, you could have a very significant price response.”

+Saudi Arabia announced the biggest cut among OPEC members at 500,000 barrels per day.
 The cuts are in addition to a reduction announced last October that infuriated the Biden administration.

-The ministry described the move as a “precautionary measure” aimed at stabilizing the oil market.
+The Saudi Energy Ministry described the move as a “precautionary measure” aimed at stabilizing the oil market.
 The cuts represent less than 5% of Saudi Arabia’s average production of 11.5 million barrels per day in 2022.

 Iraq said it would reduce production by 211,000 barrels per day, the United Arab Emirates by 144,000, Kuwait by 128,000, Kazakhstan by 78,000, Algeria by 48,000 and Oman by 40,000.
 The announcements were carried by each country’s state media.